fullstack-development/developers-roadmap/backend/junior-1/haskell.md

   * How and why the record syntax is used?
     How to extract a value from one of the fields of the corresponding ADT?
   * What is recursive data structure?
 Can you give some examples?
+  * What is immutable data?
+    Which data in Haskell is immutable?
+Example of an immutable data structure.
 * What is `newtype` declaration?
 Why does it exist?
 What are its constraints and properties?
 * Polymorphic types:
   * What are polymorphic types and polymorphic functions?